wsand02/waveemapi3/README.md

 **waveemapi3** is yet another wav to mp3 api, but at least it's not a ffmpeg wrapper.

-This service is intended for internal API-to-API communication with static api authentication.
+This service is intended for internal API-to-API communication with simple API authentication.
 And only really exists because LAME is licensed with the lame LGPL license :D

 ## Installation